Martin Luther King Jr.

 In 1947, at age 18, Dr. Martin Luther King, Jr. left college.
 Initially, he wanted to be a doctor or a lawyer.
 However, he did come from a lineage of preachers.
 “An inner urge to serve humanity” from another perspective came from the depths of his soul.
 In his I’ve Been to the Mountaintop speech, he said he just wanted to do God’s will.
 He made his peace with the Black Baptist Church.
 Martin preached his trial sermon at age 19 and was ordained as a minister.

-Dr. Martin Luther King, Jr. was not the traditional hard-breathing “whoop and holler” preacher.
+Dr. Martin Luther King Jr. was not the traditional hard-breathing “whoop and holler” preacher.
 He was a teaching preacher.
 His sermons were described as a “respectful force for ideas, even social protest.”
-He aimed to give the congregants a lasting message.
-He gave them something to think about and do after the sermon was over.
-He preached to their hearts instead of to their emotions.
+He aimed to give the congregants a lasting message and something to think about and do after the sermon was over.
+King preached to their hearts instead of to their emotions.
 He believed in a “Look and Live” now gospel.
-He didn’t believe in waiting on the “Sweet Bye and Bye” for life to get better.
+Not in waiting on the, “Sweet Bye and Bye,” for life to get better.
 God’s will needed to be done “on earth as it is in heaven,” now!